peacecorps/mapping-toolkit/README.md

 Data that can be open and accessible should be open and accessible.
 In other words, if you collect geospatial data that would be of genuine interest to the public, such as points of interest or alternate names of villages, you should include it in OpenStreetMap so that others may benefit from your work.
 Data should be stored in machine-readable formats such as spreadsheets or CSV files, rather than PDFs, when possible.
 For an introduction to open data, read the Open Knowledge Foundation's [Open Data Handbook.] (https://drive.google.com/file/d/0B0Vr8VHoYeB7U2NTczFYRE01RU0/view)

 ####2.
-Responsible data collection
+Humans > data, always

 Data collection requires responsibility and intentional planning.
 Some data that Peace Corps Volunteers and their colleagues collect and use -- for example, in public health projects -- could contain personal and sensitive information about humans that needs to be well-protected and secured.
-Humans > data, always.
 For solid tips on data responsibility, read ["Shooting our hard drive into space and other ways to practice responsible development data".] (https://drive.google.com/file/d/0B0Vr8VHoYeB7cEk1STFlRTJjOWM/edit)

 ####3.
 Diversity and inclusivity